-It can be confusing to know how to price a translation project or what to expect to pay.
+It can be confusing to know translation rates or what to expect to pay.
 Am I being ripped off?
 Is this quote competitive?
 How did they get to that figure?
 We know there is a lot of information out there so we wanted to try and consolidate some of it for you here.

-First and foremost, translation pricing is not one-size-fits-all.
+First and foremost, translation rates are not one-size-fits-all.
 It is based on a series of factors, namely the following:

 - The service type